How To Make Customers Join Your Loyalty Program – 13 Tactics

-- Train your sales assistants/representatives.
+- Train your sales assistants on your loyalty program rules.

-- Incentivize your sales assistants/representatives.
+- Incentivize your sales assistants to promote your loyalty program.

 - Promote your loyalty program in the store (POS).